mlops-guide/mlops-guide.github.io/docs/Deployment/index.md

 ### Deployment using Python API

 To deploy our ML model, we will use IBM's Watson Machine Learning, which will allow us to easily deploy the model as a web service.
-Since we want to automatise pipelines, we will be creating scripts using the [WML Python API](http://ibm-wml-api-pyclient.mybluemix.net/).
+Since we want to automatize pipelines, we will be creating scripts using the [WML Python API](http://ibm-wml-api-pyclient.mybluemix.net/).

 !!!
 Note
-    The complete script can be found on our [example reposistory](https://github.com/mlops-guide/dvc-gitactions/blob/master/src/scripts/Pipelines/model_deploy_pipeline.py)
+    The complete script can be found on our [example repository](https://github.com/mlops-guide/dvc-gitactions/blob/master/src/scripts/Pipelines/model_deploy_pipeline.py)

 The deployment scrip takes  the path to the trained model, the path to the root of the project containing the ```metadata.yaml``` file, and the credentials file.